 Smaller industrial users are regulated under Special Permits, issued for cases such as infrequent discharges or specific process materials.
 Ten special permits are currently maintained by Environmental Compliance.
 Also, the division maintains 16 Groundwater Discharge Permits to control pollutant sources from groundwater remediation sites.
 Many of these sites are contaminated because of prior leaks from underground fuel tanks.

 Environmental Compliance regulates truck-hauled wastewater through both permits and a manifest system, which requires documentation of the source and type of hauled wastewater.
 Currently, 15 wastewater haulers are permitted to discharge at the Regional Wastewater Control Facility.

 Environmental Compliance also:

-Finally, the Fats, Oils, and Grease (FOG) Control Program is implemented by the Environmental Compliance division.
-Over 800 food service establishments are inspected annually to ensure insoluble material entering the system comply with Stockton Municipal Code Chapter 13.40 (FOG Control Ordinance).
+Finally, the Fats, Oils, and Grease (FOG) Control Program, implemented by the Environmental Compliance division, inspects over 800 food service establishments annually to ensure insoluble material entering the system comply with Stockton Municipal Code Chapter 13.40 (FOG Control Ordinance).

 This City of Stockton web page last reviewed on --- 9/6/2017